Knoxville Drinking Water Quality

 Is Knoxville Tap Water Safe to Drink?

 The data below shows test results from 6 water utilities serving 602K people in the Knoxville area.
-Water quality testing is conducted regularly and reported to the EPA.

 How Hard is Knoxville Water?